 A kegel exerciser is a small device that you can insert into your vagina and practice pelvic floor contractions.

 These pelvic floor trainers work by connecting to an app via your phone.
 Then they prompt you to contract at different times and for different lengths at a time!

-If you’d like to give a try without any risk, you can try their free 10-day challenge!
-It includes the following (list below from Mutu Website):
+If you’d like to give it a try, you can sign up right here and try it for free!
+Your trial includes the following (list below from Mutu Website):

 - FREE MUTU taster videos including core rehab and intensive exercises